Gaia-X-Hub-Germany/IF-Trust-Framework/README.md

 ### General Information

-This is the repository for the Data Space Implementation Forum "Trust Framework", dealing with the corresponding DSSC Building Blocks.
+This is the repository for the Data Space Implementation Forum "Trust Framework", dealing with the corresponding DSSC Building Block.

 We are currently not meeting regularly.